Who we are

 In 2016 we celebrated our 10 year anniversary in Gulu on July 8th and Montreal on September 23rd during Homecoming Week.

 To date over 250 Concordia students and 150 Ugandans have participated in our immersive cross-cultural model, staying at our facility in Gulu, Uganda and making sustainable contributions beyond the 3 months of their internship and to support our Ugandan office in its year-round activities.

 CEED believes in community leadership and adapting to the needs of the community, rather than applying blanket solutions.
 As such, the way we approach our youth development programs in Gulu will differ from our approach at Concordia.
-In Gulu, we develop in-house projects that currently fall under the following categories; entrepreneurship, communications, technology education, sustainability, and community events.
+In Gulu, we develop in-house projects that currently fall under the following categories; entrepreneurship, communications, video documentaries, environmental sustainability, and community events.

 Our internships emphasize social, community, and personal development through experiential learning and cultural and skills exchange.
 At Concordia, our organization benefits the student body through meaningful skills-based internships, public events, academic courses, research opportunities, and employment opportunities.

 Our Philosophy Statements

 We are youth working with youth for youth;

 We believe in community-led development;